nova-model/nova-tutorial/episodes/06-Advanced-Data-Modeling.md

     type: Literal["home", "work"] = Field()
 ```

-2. Using the Address Model as a Nested Field
+2. Using the Address Model as a Nested Field (add code to `advanced_pydantic/src/advanced_pydantic/main.py`).

 The User model contains:

 - id: An integer that must be greater than 0 (default is 1).